 If you’re new to all this happiness research, I think this summary and book could be the perfect starter.

-After this you can dive deeper into happiness research by learning about specific topics and tools, which will help you get there.
+After Happiness: Lessons From A New Science you can dive deeper into happiness research by learning about specific topics and tools, which will help you get there.
 Further recommended books: Learned Optimism, Mindset, and Better Than Before.

 Who would I recommend the Happiness summary to?

 The 22 year old with a Master’s degree, who’s rushing to become a banker at Goldman Sachs, the 42 year old father with a 6-figure income, who’s depressed because his neighbor just got a pool, and every politician in the world.